peterkaminski/nxcTestVault/to-do list and notes.md

      ghPagesLab)
      DONE: this solution included in nxc 0.1.9

+2024-06-30:
- - backlinks need {{websiteroot}} variable
+ - backlinks need `{websiteroot}}` variable added on `page.html`
-   - some funky behavior going on
+   - seems to be working for netlify and gh-pages
+ - TODO:
+   - update PyPI code and test that